-Heat pumps are becoming widely popular heating and cooling systems due to their high energy efficiency coupled with their dual-functioning capabilities.
-Air-source heat pumps are an ideal choice for homeowners living in mild climates.
-However, one of the most common questions people have about heat pumps is how they work to heat a home during the winter.
+Heat pumps are becoming widely popular heating and cooling systems due to their high energy efficiency and dual-function capabilities.
+Air-source heat pumps are an ideal choice for homeowners in Newbury Park, Santa Clarita, Oak Park, Moorpark, Camarillo, and Los Angeles who experience mild climates.
+One of the most common questions about heat pumps is how they work to heat a home during the winter.

 What Are the Components of a Heat Pump?